 \subsection{Generative 3D Object Classification}

-The task of generative 3D object classification is to prompt the model to generate the object type given its point cloud, distinguishing it from discriminative models that classify objects based on probability comparisons.
-We consider two settings: close-set zero-shot classification and open-vocabulary classification.
+The task of generative 3D object classification involves prompting the model to freely answer the object type from its point cloud, distinguishing it from discriminative models that classify objects based on probability comparisons.
+We consider two settings: close-set zero-shot and open-vocabulary setting.

 \textbf{Close-set zero-shot classification.} In this scenario, the object type belongs to a fixed set of categories, and the model never sees any samples of this dataset during training.
-This tests the model’s ability to generalize to unseen domains using its prior knowledge.
+This tests the model’s ability to generalize to unseen domains.
 We use the test split of the ModelNet40 \cite{ModelNet40} dataset as our source of data, which contains point clouds of 40 different object categories.
 We use ChatGPT as a post-processor to select one of the ModelNet40 categories based on the model’s answer.
 If ChatGPT selects the correct option, then we consider the model’s classification correct; otherwise, we consider it incorrect.
 Please refer to the supplementary material for more discussions about this task's setting.